OP-TED/eforms-notice-editor/README.md

 [For contrib rules](http://fb-contrib.sourceforge.net/bugdescriptions.html)

-## Github discussions
+## For questions and issues

-You can use the eForms-SDK discussions to ask about XML generation or other editor demo related questions.
+You can use the [eForms-SDK discussions on GitHub](https://github.com/OP-TED/eForms-SDK/discussions) to ask about XML generation or other editor demo related questions.

+Please always provide, if applicable:

+* the used SDK version (x.y.z)
+* the used branch of the editor version (if not develop)
+* the notice sub type
+* the visual model json and the generated XML
+* used browser and version in case of UI problems
+* a Java stacktrace of browser console trace

 ### Save notice